 - WIP: bootstrapped makers and founders

-Example of Slack groups and its target audience:
+Example of Slack groups and their target audience:

 - Slofile: find public Slack groups to join